-Р erformance Criteria Evidence Sc ore Remarks

-1 -1

-1.1 Understanding the In the assessment, the kitcher n staff w as able to:

-kitchen fire a.
-Identify the location of the

-extinguishing system portable fire extinguisher

-b.
-Demonstrate the Pull Aim

-Squeeze Sweep (PASS) method

-c.
-Identify the location of

-Kitchen Fire Suppression

-System (KFSS) manual pull station

-d.
-Describe the purpose of

-the KFSS which is to

-activate extinguishing agent

-if the cooking space within

-the KFSS catches fire

-e.
-Demonstrate the

-activation of the KFSS by

-pulling the pin and pull the

-handle bar

-f.
-Identify the location of the

-nearest manual call point

-2.1 Considerability and In the accessment the kitcher a ataff an abla 40.

-2.1 Serviceability and In the assessment, the kitcher n staπ w as able 10.

-validity of fire extinguishing system a.
-Identify the date of last

-are current servicing for the fire extinguisher on the service

-are current label

-b.
-Identify the date of last

-servicing for the fire

-extinguisher KFSS on the

-service label

-Addi tional Remarks:
+Performance Criteria Evidence So 1 ore -1 Remarks 1.1 Understandin g the kitchen In th e assessment, the kitchen staff was abl e to: fire extinguishing а Identify the location of the portable fire extinguisher. system b Demonstrate the Pull, Aim, Squeeze, Sweep (PASS) method.
+O Identify the location of Kitchen Fire Suppression System (KFSS) manual pull station. d Describe the purpose of the KFSS which is to activate extinguishing agent if the cooking space within the KFSS catches fire. Φ Demonstrate the activation of the KFSS by pulling the pin and pull the handlebar. f Identify the location of thenearest manual call point.

+Performance Criteria Evidence Sc 1 ore -1 Remarks 2.1 Serviceability and validity of In th e assessment, the kitchen staff was abl e to: fire extinguishing system are а Identify the date of last servicing for the fire extinguisher on the service label. current b Identify the date of lastservicing for the fire extinguisher KFSS on the service label.